 3. Door sweep

-Door sweeps are flat pieces made of aluminum or stainless steel.
+Door sweeps are flat pieces made of aluminium or stainless steel.
 It’s also fitted with a strip of plastic, vinyl, sponge, or felt to fill the space between the door and threshold.
 This is best installed on the bottom of the interior side of a window.
 It’s one of the easiest to install and is very common in hardware stores.

 4. Reinforced foam